MrigeshDeshpande/Rupee-Reboot/README.md

 ## Why I Built This

-As a 20-something in India, I watched friends stress over questions like:
+As a 20-something in India, I watched friends stress over questions like

 - _"Should I take this ₹5L pay jump if rent doubles?"_